-Each volunteer brings something special and unique, and collectively build a highly efficient team.
+Each Volunteer brings something special and unique and collectively build a highly efficient team.

-Working as a hospital volunteer can help you learn new skills, find out more about health care, meet new people and contribute to the community.
+Volunteering can help you learn new skills, find out more about health care, meet new people and contribute to the community.

-Volunteers do make a difference every day!
+Our Volunteers do make a difference every day!

-Who can volunteer
+Who can become a Volunteer?

+We welcome anyone over the age of 16, whatever your background.
 There is no upper age limit, providing you are reasonably fit.